nettings/lv2rdf2html/README.md

 ## Status

-lv2rdf2html currently tries to support all LV2 features used by the plugins listed above.
+lv2rdf2html currently supports all LV2 features used by the plugins listed above.
 As bugs are shaken out, more plugins will be added to the testing environment.

-Currently, lv2rdf2html produces a partially functional GUI (expect oddities with checkboxes and drop-down menus).
-It polls mod-host on startup, updates its view and correctly relays slider movements to the AJAX handler, which then updates the mod-host settings accordingly.
-Buggy as hell and constantly evolving, the code is currently a mess, although the basic architecture is sound.
+The generated web GUI is fully functional and interacts with a configurable mod-host instance, with a few missing features listed in the [TODO](TODO.md) file that do not impede basic usability.

 ## Notes